 Keeping Your Cat Safe and Happy at Home

-Although there is no legal curfew on Council strongly encourage cat owners to confine their cats to their premises.
+Although there is no legal curfew in Prospect, Council strongly encourage cat owners to confine their cats to their premises.

 Keeping your cat in at night is good for neighbourly relations and avoids the cat calling, or "yowling", along with other cat related complaints.
 Consideration of other people's property and environment should be taken seriously by all cat owners.

 The RSPCA have developed a resource to assist cat owners in providing for their cat’s welfare and also help protect native wildlife by keeping their cat contained to their home, with safe outdoor access (eg through a cat enclosure).